Student Life & Services

 UNDERGRADUATE NEW STUDENT ORIENTATION

-The LIM College New Student Orientation (NSO) program is a five-day interactive series of activities to help new students with a successful transition to LIM College.
+The LIM College New Student Orientation (NSO) program is a one-day interactive series of activities to help new students with a successful transition to LIM College.
 These essential informational sessions introduce concepts of college culture and assists students in navigating LIM Campus, NYC, transportation, services and resources.

 Join the conversation on Facebook, Twitter and Instagram using the official hashtag: #LIMNSO #LIMWelcome